-The Lucrezia Sheets' opulent feel sets a new standard for luxury.
-Finished with a hemstitch and a double-pleated French flange, Lucrezia is made of the finest 100% Egyptian cotton sateen.
+Lucrezia's opulent feel sets a new standard for luxury.
+These impeccable sheets are finished with a hemstitch and a double-pleated French flange.
 You will never want to sleep on anything else.
-Made in Italy from 100% long staple cotton.
+Made in Italy from 100% Extra-Long Staple Cotton (ELS).
 As seen in Elle Decor.

-Stock Colors: Black, Mushroom Lavender, Ivory, Pale Golden Jade, Truffle, and White
+Stock Colors: Mushroom Lavender, Ivory, Pale Golden Jade, and White

 All other colors are made to order and have a 60 day lead time.

 |Made To Order +||The following sizes are made to order and are not returnable: Twin, Full, California King, Boudoir Shams, Queen Shams, & Continental Shams|

 |Production Time +||